Authenticate to APIs and services from fleet workloads

 When the workload makes a Google Cloud API call, the following steps happen:

-1. The Google Cloud authentication libraries use application default credentials (ADC) to find credentials.
+1. The Google Cloud authentication libraries use Application Default Credentials (ADC) to find credentials.
 ADC checks the path that you specified in the GOOGLE_APPLICATION_CREDENTIALS environment variable to look for an authentication token.

-2. The ADC authentication library uses the data in the ConfigMap to exchange the ServiceAccount JWT that you mounted on the Pod for a short-lived federated token from Security Token Service that references the principal identifier of the workload.
+2. The ADC authentication library uses the data in the ConfigMap to exchange the ServiceAccount JWT that you mounted on the Pod for a short-lived federated access token from Security Token Service that references the principal identifier of the workload.

 4. The IAM allow policy authorizes the principal identifier to perform the requested operation on the Google Cloud resource.